XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: XCOMPS

 \subsection{Concept Selection}

 To ensure that XCOMPS maintains conceptual alignment with COMPS while extending its scope to multiple languages, we use the same 521 concepts and their negative samples from COMPS.
-These negative samples can be categorizing into three types:

-\paragraph{Taxonomy-based Negative Samples} These are selected based on hierarchical relationships among concepts.
-Negative samples come from the same broad category as the positive concept but differ in key property attributions.
-This ensures that the model must rely on meaningful taxonomic distinctions rather than surface-level cues. (e.g. \textit{a toaster} vs. \textit{a coffee maker}.) \paragraph{Property Norm-based Negative Samples (Overlap)} Negative samples are chosen based on shared semantic properties with the positive concept while lacking the specific property under evaluation.
-This method focuses on fine-grained conceptual differentiation, requiring models to distinguish between semantically similar concepts. (e.g. \textit{a toaster} vs. \textit{a refrigerator}.) \paragraph{Co-occurrence-based Negative Samples} These are selected from concepts that frequently appear in similar contexts but do not share the target property.
-This type prevents models from relying solely on distributional co-occurrence patterns when making conceptual inferences. (e.g. \textit{a toaster} vs. \textit{a kettle}.)
+As shown in Table \ref{tab:xcomps}, these negative samples can be categorized into three types. \textit{Taxonomy-based} negative samples are selected based on hierarchical relationships among concepts.
+Negative samples come from the same broad category as the positive concept but differ in key property attributions. \textit{Property norm-based (overlap)} negative samples are chosen based on shared semantic properties with the positive concept while lacking the specific property under evaluation. \textit{Co-occurrence-based samples} are selected from concepts that frequently appear in similar contexts but do not share the target property.
+XCOMPS also has additional \textit{random negative concepts} from the set of concepts that do not possess the property of the original positive concept.